sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

       The Matsya-Puraṇa, the Padma-Puraṇa, the Skanda- Puraṇa and the Brahma-Puraṇa were also used for the (Śiva) Linga and (Viṣṇu) Śālagrāma sections; and passages from the Bṛhat-Saṃhitā, have been quoted verbatim, in the Adbhuta section.

        Another text, more sparingly consulted, is the Viśvakarma-śāstra.
-This is certainly a Silpa work of the Northern [School](# "Haridas Mitra: Buddhapratimulakṣaṇam.
+This is certainly a Silpa work of the Northern School[^21].

+[^21]: "Haridas Mitra: Buddhapratimulakṣaṇam.
 The Sarasvati Bhavana Skt.
 Series, Benares; No. 48.
 Introduction p.
 3. Also, see Note 27.
-Supra").
+Supra"

        But the work most profusely drawn upon, often verbatim, is certainly the[Rūpa maṇḍana](http://# "T. A. Gopinatha Rao: Elements of Hindu Iconography.
 Vol. I. Part II.").
-This may be identical with the text of the same [name](# " See Section 1.
-Supra."), the authorship of which is ascribed to Maṇḍana himself.
+This may be identical with the text of the same name[^22], the authorship of which is ascribed to Maṇḍana himself.

+[^22]: " See Section 1.
+Supra."